 Magnetosomes isolated from magnetic bacteria.

 An interdisciplinary team of scientists at the University of Bayreuth has now defined quality criteria for purified magnetosomes, which are required for future applications.
 In particular, these include the uniformity (homogeneity) of magnetosomes, a high degree of purity, and the integrity of the membrane that surrounds each individual magnetosome and provides stability.
+Results of their research appear in the journal Acta Biomaterialia.

 At the same time, the Bayreuth researchers established and optimised a method by which magnetosomes can be gently isolated from the bacteria.
 The newly developed procedure not only fulfils the quality criteria but is also adaptable for the isolation of larger quantities required in the broad range of applications envisioned in biomedicine and biotechnology.
+Results of their research appear in the journal Acta Biomaterialia.

 Top right: Schematic of a cell of the bacterium Magnetospirillum gryphiswaldense.
 Bottom left: Single magnetosome with an iron oxide core enveloped by a membrane.
 Different functional groups can be genetically fused to proteins of the membrane.